j64372/canvas_grabber/README.md

 * If two different resources advertise the *same* server-provided name at download time, the second may overwrite the first.
 The manifest captures what actually ended up on disk.

 ---

-## SUPPORT / EXTENSIONS

-Ideas for extension:

-* Add MIME “magic” detection to improve extensions when Canvas sends `application/octet-stream`.
-* Enforce unique filenames even when `Content-Disposition` provides a duplicate name.
-* Add per-course exclude lists or custom filters.

-If you customize the code (selectors, filters, naming), keep the behavior documented here in sync so you’ll remember how your build works later.